thneri95/wdd231/README.md

 🎓 Software Development Student @ BYU-Idaho
 📅 WDD 231 – Term 4

-> This isn’t just code — it’s my evolution in real-time.
+> This isn’t just code — it’s my evolution in real-time
-> From a class project to a platform I’ll use in the real world. 🚀
+> From a class project to a platform I’ll use in the real world! 🚀